christophe-simon/booking/README.md

 - Forbidding of a css framework as Bootstrap and of a preprocessor as Sass
 - Has to be w3c valid

-You can have a look on this project here: https://christophe-simon.github.io/booki/
+You can have a look on this website homepage here: https://christophe-simon.github.io/booki/

 ### Built With